 Here are the most common options:

 By choosing this option you are agreeing that you are guilty to the offence.
 You will pay the total-payable fine listed on your ticket (comprised of the listed set fine, $5.00 court cost, and the victim fine surcharge).
-That record of conviction will then go to the Ministry of Transportation (MTO) who will then enter that record of conviction against your driver’s licence.
+That record of conviction will then go to the Ministry of Transportation (MTO) who will then enter that record of conviction against your driver’s license.

 If you are a commercial motor vehicle driver, such as a transport truck driver, your employer may also receive a conviction and points on their CVOR.
 Serious or repeated CVOR point convictions can result in employment problems or termination of employment.